mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Troubleshooting/index.md

 What appears in your browser window thereafter may be shortened to localhost depending on the browser settings.

+You can open up your localhost or additional hosts through the MAMP PRO interface.
+With your host highlighted, press the Arrow button on the Hosts > General tab.

 ---

 ### Changes to my php.ini file and/or my httpd.conf file are not showing up when I restart MAMP PRO.